forestgrape/coronavirus/index.md

 ## Updates
 Larger updates here, smaller updates are noted in the section [Minor Updates](#minor-updates) below.

 - 28.10. (as of 10 am GMT only summaries available) Early results from [Spread Analyses](./spread_analyses.md) [currently in 'heavy' work] show that Covid-19 transmission probability increases with the amount of air exchanged between people.
 Air exchange is high when indoors (either heated or air-conditioned) and at increased breathing (high altitude, sport, singing).
-This strongly indicates that Covid-19 is primarily transmitted through a form of [aerosol](./transmission.md#summary-airborne-transmission) and *not* through droplets or indirect contact.
-Thus being outside is safe with some distance.
-Good ventilation, less populated and high-filtration mask help indoors.
+This strongly indicates that [aerosol](./transmission.md#summary-airborne-transmission) transmission plays a key role.
+Thus good ventilation, less populated and good and clean mask help indoors and being outside with some distance is safe.
     > This page started out with the proposal of a dry form aerosol transmission model to describe the early observed spread patterns.
 During the summer I started to acknowledge droplet transmission, because of Covid-19 waves in regions where the sun was high combined with some research indicating that aerosol transmission is rare in humid and warm settings.
 Steep increase in Europa as climate cooled in october 2020 combined with extensive droplet preventions in place made me reanalyze: The Covid waves, when the sun is high, occurred/occur either in hot areas and are well explained by air-conditioning (Brazil, Middle East and Southern US, in California noteworthy is the difference between hot Los Angeles and temperate San Francisco), at very high altitudes with cold nights and increased breathing (La Paz in Bolivia, Quito in Ecuador and Bogota in Columbia) or at high altitude combined with heat: Mexico City and currently (28.10.) in Kenya.
 - 25.10.
 New page [Spread Analyses](./spread_analyses.md) in work: Observations and analysis how Covid-19 spreads in different settings.
 -  > 24.10.
 Part of the early-online-updates below (16.10.) is a note about [corona conform schooling](./monitor_and_control.md#corona-conform-schooling) which I needed to correct.
 Pupils are **not** likely to play a major role in the past (and current) Covid spread while protection measures are in place.
 Caveat: most investigations were done in summer climate.
 New section in work.